davide-colombo/davide-colombo/README.md

 I can describe my journey as two parts:

-- The first part was mainly centered about getting to know my body; for sure it paves the way for the next part.
+- The first part is centered about getting to know my body, which for sure paves the way for the next part;
 - The second and actual part is centered around getting to know my mind.